header pic header text

 In essence, when you enter your request, you’re saying:

-“Prepare for me a compilation of exact quotes from the books and papers of Hazrat Inayat Khan which are related to my topic, all connected together in a realistic manner, similar to how he might have personally responded to my question.”
+“Prepare for me a compilation of exact quotes from the books and papers of Hazrat Inayat Khan which are related to my topic, presented as one single document. ”

 The clarity and thoughtfulness of your question will have a great affect on the usefulness of the reply which you receive.
 If the reply does not seem to properly address your concerns, feel free to make some changes to the wording of your question, trying to express your issue more clearly, and submit a new request.